Lightweight Structure-Aware Attention for Visual Understanding: Related Work

-\textbf{Highly-expressive operators.} The new types of operators proposed recently, increase the representation power by developing self-attention~\cite{raffel2019exploring,liu2021swin,dai2021coatnet,zhao2020exploring,bello2021lambdanetworks,kim2021relational} or convolution~\cite{jia2016dynamic,li2021involution,chen2020dynamic,ma2020weightnet}.
-Attention-based operators have achieving this by adding convolutional priors~\cite{raffel2019exploring,liu2021swin,dai2021coatnet} or capturing relational structures~\cite{zhao2020exploring,bello2021lambdanetworks,kim2021relational}.
-Convolution-based operators have dynamically adapted convolution kernels based on the input features~\cite{jia2016dynamic,li2021involution,chen2020dynamic,ma2020weightnet}.
-However, these highly-expressive operators come with high computational complexity and are typically limited to local interactions~\cite{zhao2020exploring,bello2021lambdanetworks,kim2021relational,li2021involution}.
-One example is the relational self-attention (RSA)~\cite{kim2021relational}, which is related to our work.
+\textbf{Highly-expressive operators.} Recently proposed operators increase the representation power by developing self-attention~\citep{raffel2019exploring,liu2021swin,dai2021coatnet,zhao2020exploring,bello2021lambdanetworks,kim2021relational} or convolution~\citep{jia2016dynamic,li2021involution,chen2020dynamic,ma2020weightnet}.
+Attention-based operators have achieved this by adding relative position embeddings~\citep{raffel2019exploring,liu2021swin,dai2021coatnet} or capturing relational structures~\citep{zhao2020exploring,bello2021lambdanetworks,kim2021relational}.
+Convolution-based operators have dynamically adapted convolution kernels based on the input features~\citep{jia2016dynamic,li2021involution,chen2020dynamic,ma2020weightnet}.
+However, these highly-expressive operators require high computational complexity and are typically limited to local interactions~\citep{zhao2020exploring,bello2021lambdanetworks,kim2021relational,li2021involution}.
+One example is the relational self-attention (RSA)~\citep{kim2021relational}, which is related to our work.
 RSA is one of the most expressive operators that captures structural patterns with relational components, but it is also limited to local interactions due to its high computational complexity.
-In contrast, our proposed LiSA shows the highest level of expressivity by capturing global structural patterns with log-linear complexity.
+In contrast, our proposed LiSA shows the highest level of expressivity by capturing long-range structural patterns with log-linear complexity.